 In accordance with FTA requirements, the MBTA will conduct random drug and alcohol testing of employees whose duties include the performance of safety-sensitive functions as defined by the FTA.
 Such employees will be randomly selected for such testing pursuant to a scientifically valid, computer - based random number generator.
 There shall be no discretion on the part of management or those conducting the program in the selection and notification of individuals for testing.
 Each employee in the random testing pool has an equal chance of being selected for testing and shall remain in the pool even after being tested.
 Random tests will not be announced in advance and will be conducted immediately after notification.
-Random tests will be used to screen for the presence of marijuana, cocaine, opiates, phencyclidine (PCP), and amphetamines.
+Random tests will be administered at random times during the week, day, or shift to avoid predictability.
+A urine test will be used to screen for the presence of marijuana, cocaine, opiates, phencyclidine (PCP), and amphetamines.
 An Evidential Breath Testing Device (EBT) will be used to screen for the presence of alcohol.

 The FTA establishes from time to time the number of random drug and alcohol tests that the MBTA must conduct, expressed as a percentage of the number of MBTA employees who perform safety-sensitive functions.
 Pursuant to current FTA requirements, the MBTA will conduct random testing for drugs at an annual rate of 50% of the safety-sensitive pool, and will conduct random testing for alcohol at an annual rate of 10% of the safety-sensitive pool.
 In the event that the FTA changes the required percentages in the future, the MBTA will automatically adjust its testing rates to conform to FTA requirements.
-See Attachment "B " for the listing of safety-sensitive job classifications.
+See Attachment "B" for the listing of safety-sensitive job classifications.